FOCUS ON US MOMENTUM

 Why risk control makes the difference

-While momentum can be powerful, naïve approaches may suffer when trends reverse abruptly or when portfolios become overly concentrated.
+While momentum can be powerful, naïve approaches involve a risk of capital loss and may suffer when trends reverse abruptly or when portfolios become overly concentrated.

 Without proper controls, momentum strategies can: